rgknp/AIDayLabs/lab04.1-managing_models_with_aml/0_README.md

 # Manage Models with Azure Machine Learning Workbench and related services

-This hands-on lab guides you through managing and regtraining models using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
+This hands-on lab guides you through managing and retraining models using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.

 In this workshop, you will: